-- The district has continued to see a growth in the number of ESL learners currently, 477 in February 2010 from 441 in February 2009.
-ESL learners comprise close to 6% of the district population, and close to 1,000 students in the district are either ESL or International learners - This objective is inclusive of ESL and International students - While the objective speaks to all ESL learners, the primary issue is at the secondary level - The focus of the North Shore Community Literacy Plan is on ESL learners of all ages within the community - There has been an overall improvement in pass rates in a range of core areas for ESL students, including English 10, Social Studies 11, Communications 12 and English 12, but their achievements are still generally at a minimal level - Previous ESL targets which focused on success rates in secondary school core academic courses have been met and now more challenging targets have been set
+- Our demographics are changing.
+From September 2009 to September 2010 our ESL numbers have increased by approximately 30 per cent.
+Currently, we have 626 ESL students, up from 583 in September 2010.
+ESL learners comprise approximately 8.76 per cent of the district population and 1,155 students are either ESL or international learners.
+Approximately, 31 per cent of the total population have a non-English home language.
+Presently, there are 48 languages spoken at home - This objective is inclusive of ESL and international students - While the objective speaks to all ESL learners, there is a more noticeable impact for student achievement at the secondary level - The focus of the North Shore Community Literacy Plan is on ESL learners of all ages within the community - There has been an overall improvement in pass rates in a range of core areas for ESL students, including English 10, Social Studies 11, Communications 12 and English 12, but their achievements are still generally lower than the non-ESL population - Previous ESL targets which focused on success rates in secondary school core academic courses have been met and now more challenging targets have been set

-- District Reading Assessment (DART) Grades 3 through 7 - District Reading Assessment (SRA) Grades 8 and 9 - Foundation Skills Assessment (FSA) Grade 4 and 7 Reading Component - Graduation Program Exams (Eng 10, SS 11, Com 12, Eng 12)
+- District Reading Assessment (DART) Grades 3 through 7 - District Reading Assessment (SRA) Grades 8 and 9 - Foundation Skills Assessment (FSA) Grades 4 and 7 Reading Component - Graduation Program Exams (Eng 10, SS 11, Com 12, Eng 12)